Best Political Blogs

 Whether you're a casual voter who just wants to know more about the candidates or are hardcore political junkie who can't get enough news and commentary, here's a guide to some of the best political blogs and website out there.
-These websites provide breaking political news, analysis, and coverage, and are a great way to follow updates and learn more about recent development in Washington, develop a better understanding about government policy, and get caught up on all the latest news about Donald Trump or Hilary Clinton.
+These websites provide breaking political news, analysis, and coverage, and are a great way to follow updates and learn more about recent development in Washington, develop a better understanding about government policy, and get caught up on all the latest news about Donald Trump or the 2020 Democratic Presidential Candidates.

 - Vox: Run by Ezra Klein (formerly the director of Wonkblog at the Washington Post) and featuring Matt Yglesias and a number of other famous writers, Vox describes its mission as "explaining the news."
 The website focuses on public policy and economics but also includes articles on science and pop culture topics.
 One of the websites best attributes is that it continuously updates articles explaining key topics like immigration and health care to reflect changing conditions and policies, unlike static news articles and blog posts which only reflect circumstances at the time they were originally written and posted.